Manishram-ai/Med_Gemma_Multimodel_Finetuing/README.md

 ** Final thoughts:**
 This is a challenging diagnosis, but you are not alone.
 Your medical team will create a comprehensive plan to give you the best possible care and quality of life.
 ```

+# Using Grad Cam

+## Methodology

+   Data Loading: The notebook loads the image data from the specified Kaggle dataset directory.

+   Model Building: A pre-trained ResNet50 model is loaded with weights from ImageNet, and its final layers are replaced with a new classifier suitable for our 3-class problem.

+   Training: The model is trained for several epochs on the brain MRI dataset.

+  ### Grad-CAM Implementation:

+   A function is defined to compute the Grad-CAM heatmap.
+This involves calculating the gradient of the model's top predicted class output with respect to the feature maps of the final convolutional layer.

+   The gradients are pooled and weighted to create a heatmap that signifies regions of importance.

+   Visualization: The generated heatmap is color-mapped and superimposed on the original test image to visually demonstrate where the model "looks" to make its prediction.

+## How to Run

+   Environment: Ensure you have a Python environment with TensorFlow, Keras, and OpenCV installed.

+   Data: Download the dataset from the Kaggle link provided above and place it in the appropriate directory.

+   Execution: Open the GradCam_brain_MRI.ipynb notebook and run the cells sequentially.
+The final cells will display sample MRI images with their corresponding Grad-CAM overlays.